You probably are here because you want to improve the website you already have, or you’re trying to figure out what you should do for your new site.

 Branding can include a wide number of digital assets including photos, graphics on your page, podcasts and video, logos, and anything else you decide to use to promote your brand.

-In his famous book, The Brand Within, (I have an autographed copy), Daymond talks about the consistency of branding.
-Your branding is the “face of your business”.
-Audiences will judge your value based on how well you market your brand, not your products.
+In his famous book, The Brand Within, (I have an autographed copy), Daymond talks about the consistency of branding and how hard you should work at your branding.
+Your branding is the “face of your business” to the public.
+They will judge your value based on how well you market your brand, not your products.

-Your logo, graphics, and other digital assets need to flow on all platforms.
-Think about how your logo will look on social media, blogs, etc. Keep your consistency, so that people will easily recognize your brand, no matter what channel they find it on.
+Also, you need to imagine your logo, graphics, and other digital assets on other platforms, as well.
+Think about how your logo will look on your social media pages, your blog, and other platforms.
+You need to find a way to keep your consistency so that people will easily recognize your brand no matter what channel they find it on.

 Some modern-thinking web owners have considered placing their logo on the upper right-hand side.
 It seems to be a new trend.
 But the results have not been good so far.
 Users are so used to seeing the logo in the upper left-hand side that they may not even see a logo placed elsewhere on the page.